eliastortillas/mta_turnstile/README.md

 # I did this on my computer with the whole file. i'll use this later.
 ```

-We have a our data in a form we can use now.
+I have a the data in a form I can use now.

 ``` r
 #overwriting the above file to access the whole file (it's big af)